hackerlank/ParallelComputing/MC-MapReduce/README.md

 ###MC-MapReduce - MapReduce over Multicores and Multiprocessors

-The goal of MC-MapReduce is to boost the performance of many computation-intensive application run on multicore machines via MapReduce.
+The goal of MC-MapReduce is to boost the performance of many computation-intensive applications run on multicore machines via MapReduce.

 ###Usage Example